-Believing that it is important for the Jewish and Arab communities in Israel to engage constructively on the challenging issues that divide them, Shatil convened intellectual, social, religious, media, business and political leaders from both communities.
-These leaders came away from the dialogue experience with new insights that have enabled them to work together for the improvement of minority-majority relations in Israel and towards de-escalation of potentially violent ethnic conflict.
+Believing that it is important for the Jewish and Arab communities in Israel to engage constructively on the challenging issues that divide them, Shatil convenes intellectual, social, religious, media, business and political leaders from both communities.
+The Shatil-created Forum of Shared Society Organizations, comprised of eight leading organizations in the field, coordinates strategies together towards a more equal society.
+These leaders come away from Forum meetings with new insights that enable them to work together for the improvement of minority-majority relations in Israel and towards de-escalation of potentially violent ethnic conflict.

 Strengthening Organizations Promoting Shared Living

 Shatil’s research has found that many organizations that are working to promote shared living lack the tools or budgets to develop, advance and leverage their actions to genuinely impact values, norms, policies and practices.
 Shatil’s expert consultants work with hundreds of organizations to help them cultivate their personnel, strengthen their management, find new sources of funding, and plan strategically so they can realize their visions.
 For example, in the Central Galilee, the NGO Al-Zahra applied for the first time to a Jewish Israeli donor and raised the funds it needed to open a mother-and-child center in the impoverished community of Al-Batouf.